 - Plants are good!
 Especially leafy greens and other deeply colored vegetables.
 The more, the better.

 - Eat the rainbow.
-The bright colors found in fruits and vegetables represent different nutrients, so eating all the colors helps you’re getting the variety of nutrients you need.
+The bright colors found in fruits and vegetables represent different phytonutrients such as antioxidants that the body needs.

 - When in doubt, stick to whole foods, or foods that are unprocessed and unrefined, or as unprocessed or unrefined as possible.
 Take a look at the label – if your grandmother wouldn’t recognize the ingredients, then skip it.